MetaFam/TheGame/docs/enter-metagame/navigation-board.md

 - [Forum post](https://forum.metagame.wtf/t/skill-trees/154).
 - [Discord channel](https://discord.gg/TCFdHCr).
 ## 📚 MetaLibrary
 MetaLibrary is what this wiki evolves into.
-Rather than a "wiki for MetaGame stuff" it is supposed to contain resources, guides & links to anything one might need to orient & start building something.
+Rather than a "wiki for MetaGame stuff," it is supposed to contain resources, guides & links to anything one might need to orient & start building something.
 - [Forum post](https://forum.metagame.wtf/t/metalibrary/416).
 - [Discord channel](https://discord.gg/xaj3BXv).
 ## 🤔 Making Shit Understandable